shresthakamal/shresthakamal/README.md

 ### Hi there 👋

-My name is Kamal Shrestha, Data and AI enthusiast.

-I have recently completed my two-year Master of Technology (MTech) program offered by the Department of Computer Science and Engineering Department at the prestigious Indian Institute of Technology Hyderabad (IITH).
-I worked under the supervision of Dr. Maunendra Sankar Desarkar as part of my research endeavors.

-I have also worked as an Associate Machine Learning Engineer and Curriculum Engineer at Fusemachines, Nepal from July, 2020 till August 2021, under the supervision of Rojesh Man Shikhakar.

-I received my undergraduate B. Tech in Computer Engineering from Kathmandu University (KU) in 2020.
-I had a great time working with Prof. Dr. Prakash Poudyal and Prof. Dr. Bal Krishna Bal at KU.
+I'm Kamal Shrestha, currently and actively engaged in impactful projects centered around Large Language Models (LLM) and harnessing its powerful generative text capabilities.

+With a postgraduate degree in Computer Science and Engineering from the Indian Institute of Technology Hyderabad and an undergraduate degree in Computer Engineering from Kathmandu University, I bring over three and a half years of work experience in the AI domain.

+I am as pure as a CS student can be.

+Having served as a Machine Learning Engineer and Curriculum Engineer in the past, I've cultivated expertise in both applied and theoretical ML, DL, and NLP, not just from a student but also from an instructor's point of view.
+From data mining and cleaning to model building and deployment, my journey has focused on delivering impactful and tangible results that drive critical business decisions.
+Currently, my emphasis is on Natural Language Processing, specifically integrating the power of LLMs for optimization and efficiency.

+For more insights into my professional journey, visit https://shresthakamal.com.np.

+I'm enthusiastic about the potential in NLP and eager to connect with you.

 ###  SUMMARY

-- Possess a comprehensive theoretical and practical foundation in machine learning and natural language processing, combined with hands-on experience in research and experimental design methodologies.
+- Possess a comprehensive theoretical and practical foundation in natural language processing, machine learn- ing and deep learning combined with hands-on experience in experimental design methodologies adn applied research for business applications.

-- Proficient in executing the deep learning pipeline encompassing various stages such as data analysis, data cleaning, pre-processing, model design, training, and model evaluation, primarily utilizing PyTorch, Scikitlearn (Sklearn), and other scientific Python libraries to achieve optimal results.
+- Proficient in executing learning pipeline encompassing various stages such as data extraction, analysis, cleaning, pre-processing, modelling, training, and evaluating, and deployment primarily utilizing PyTorch, Langchain, Streamlit, Scikit-learn, Transformers and other necessary libraries to achieve optimal results.

-- Demonstrate excellent teamwork, communication, and writing skills honed through previous industry experience, research publications, poster presentations, and teaching engagements
+- Demonstrate excellent teamwork, communication, and writing skills honed through multiple years of industry experience, academic qualification, research publications, poster presentations, and teaching engagements.

-- Research Interests: Intersection of applied NLP, DL, and Classical ML Techniques
+- **Professional Career/Research Interests**: Intersection of applied NLP, DL, and Classical ML Techniques